FAIMS/burial-mounds-web/README.md

 # Introduction
-This is a template that uses _Jekyll_ and based off feeling-responsive theme by Phlow.
+This is a template that uses _Jekyll_ and based off [feeling-responsive](https://github.com/Phlow/feeling-responsive-v2) theme by Phlow.
 To get the basic structure, please follow the steps in this README.
 It is assumed that the user have basic knowledge of _Jekyll_ if not, please refer to https://jekyllrb.com/docs/home/ for more information.

 The purpose of this project is to generate a data-driven website from a CSV.
-For the purpose of this project, each row in the CSV will be considered a `record` and a page for each record will be called a `Record Page` and that a `post` in Jekyll is in our case a `Record Page`.
+For the purpose of this project, each row in the CSV will be considered a `record`, and a page for each record will be called a `record page` and that a [post](https://jekyllrb.com/docs/posts/) in Jekyll is in our case a `record page`.
 The columns of the csv will each be refered to as a `attribute`.

 # Overview
 This section will briefly discuss the important steps required to use this project to create a website.

 1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
-Refer to [Configuration](#Configuration)
+Refer to [Configuration](#configuration)
-2. Using the _\_layouts/record.html_ as a template, work through the file and change it according to your requirements.
+2. Using the _record.html_ located inside the _\_layouts_ as a template, work through the file and change it according to your requirements.
 3. Auto generate Record pages using the script provided.

 ## Prerequisites